klaudij/tech-track-22-23/README.md

 ### Start the server in local
-To get the application running, type(copy) the following in your console:
+To get the application running, type(copy) the following in your terminal:

 ```
 npm run dev